How can I market a social networking site with a limited budget?

 Our social networking site will focus on event planning, organizing and reviews.
 We are planning to release our beta release in early 2009; there is currently a holding page for people to register interest.
 Our goal is to reach 10,000 members before the real site release.
 What are some of the most effective ways to reach this goal within our limited financial capabilities?

-Join us at Entrepreneur magazine's Growth Conference, Dec.
-15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
-Register here for exclusive pricing, available only for a limited time.Congratulations on the upcoming launch of your social network.
+Join us for a free, live webinar and learn how to drive revenue with content marketing.
+Tune in 8/4 at 10:30 a.m.
+PT.
+Register Now »Congratulations on the upcoming launch of your social network.
 The most effective way to do this is to come from behind your own social networking site and engage in social networking yourself.

 Are you on Twitter?